Scottie Nell Hughes

 Hughes joined RT America as a full-time anchor in September 2018 and was the host of a daily news show News Views Hughes.
+After losing the majority of its cable and satellite coverage following the Russian invasion of Ukraine, RT America ceased operations on March 3, 2022.

 Biography

-Hughes graduated with a broadcast communications/political science degree from the University of Tennessee at Martin.
+Hughes graduated magna cum laude with a broadcast communications/political science degree from the University of Tennessee at Martin.
 Her first network TV appearance was on CNN's Piers Morgan Live, where she defended the right to keep and bear arms; her brother Cliff had been shot and killed, before she was born.